pulumi/docs/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 - A ServiceAccount for identity,
 - A Role and RoleBinding to the ServiceAccount for RBAC, and
-- A Deployment to manage the controler.
+- A Deployment to manage the controller.

-To create the operator, choose an installation preference using Pulumi with a supported programming language, or `kubectl` with YAML.
+To create the operator, choose an installation preference using Pulumi with a supported programming language or `kubectl` with YAML.

 - [Installing the Operator with Pulumi in Typescript, Python, C#, and Go][use-pulumi]
 - [Installing the Operator with kubectl][use-kubectl]